208 miles

 Spent the night with friends in Seabrook, then took off again to the northwest side of Houston.

-On April 21, 1836, Mexican rule over Texas came to a dramatic close.
+On April 21, 1836, the Mexican rule over Texas came to a dramatic close.

 This makes it the world's tallest memorial column.

-By comparison, the Washington Monument is 555 feet tall.
+By comparison, the Washington Monument in DC is 555 ft tall.

 Inscription on monument: